Topological Graph Inverse Semigroups: Introduction

 \section{Introduction}

-Given any directed graph $E$, one can construct a \emph{graph inverse semigroup} $G(E)$ (to be defined precisely below), where vaguely speaking, the elements correspond to possible paths in $E$. \emph{Polycyclic monoids}, which were first introduced by Nivat/Perrot~\cite{NP}, are a particularly well-studied class of graph inverse semigroups (see, e.g., \cite{Lawson} and \cite{MS}).
+Given any directed graph $E$, one can construct a \emph{graph inverse semigroup} $G(E)$ (to be defined precisely below), where vaguely speaking, the elements correspond to possible paths in $E$.
+This class of semigroups was first introduced by Ash/Hall~\cite{AH}, in order to show that every partially ordered set can be realized as the partially ordered set of nonzero $\mathscr{J}$-classes of a semigroup.
+(Two elements in a semigroup are $\mathscr{J}$-\emph{equivalent} if they generate the same ideal.) \emph{Polycyclic monoids}, which were first defined by Nivat/Perrot~\cite{NP}, are a particularly well-studied class of graph inverse semigroups (e.g., \cite{Lawson,MS}).
 These monoids (with zero) have presentations by generators and relations of the following form: where $\delta_{ij}$ is the Kronecker delta, and $P_1$ is known as the \emph{bicyclic monoid}.
-In addition to generalizing polycyclic monoids, graph inverse semigroups arise in the study of rings and $C^*$-algebras.
+Graph inverse semigroups also arise in the study of rings and $C^*$-algebras.
 More specifically, for any field $K$ and any directed graph $E$, the (contracted) semigroup ring $KG(E)$ is called the \emph{Cohn path $K$-algebra} of $E$.
 The quotient of a Cohn path algebra by a certain ideal is known as the \emph{Leavitt path $K$-algebra} of $E$.
 These rings were introduced independently by Abrams/Aranda Pino~\cite{AP} and Ara/Moreno/Pardo~\cite{AMP}, and they have attracted much attention in recent years.
-Cohn path algebras and Leavitt path algebras are algebraic analogues of Toeplitz $C^*$-algebras and Cuntz-Krieger $C^*$-algebras (see~\cite{KPR} and~\cite{CK}), respectively.
+Cohn path algebras and Leavitt path algebras are algebraic analogues of Toeplitz $C^*$-algebras and graph $C^*$-algebras (see~\cite{KPRR, KPR}), respectively.
 For more on the connection between graph inverse semigroups and $C^*$-algebras see~\cite{Paterson}.
-These semigroups are also placed in a broader semigroup-theoretic context in~\cite{JL}.
+These semigroups have also received much attention in their own right recently~\cite{CS, JL, Krieger, Lawson2, Lenz, MM}.

 In this article we study topologies that turn the graph inverse semigroups $G(E)$ into topological semigroups, i.e., topologies on $G(E)$ in which the multiplication operation of $G(E)$ is continuous.
 We show, among other things, that with respect to any such Hausdorff topology, $G(E)\setminus \{0\}$ must be discrete for all directed graphs $E$ (Theorem~\ref{discrete}), but that $G(E)$ admits a non-discrete metrizable semigroup topology for ``most" choices of $E$ (Proposition~\ref{non-disc-top}).
 Moreover, for certain directed graphs $E$, $G(E)$ admits a $T_1$ semigroup topology in which $G(E)\setminus \{0\}$ is not discrete (Example~\ref{T1-eg}).
 However, if $E$ is a finite graph, then the only locally compact Hausdorff semigroup topology on $G(E)$ is the discrete topology (Theorem~\ref{loc-comp}).
 We also show, for any $E$, that if $\overline{G(E)}$ is the closure of $G(E)$ in a Hausdorff topological inverse semigroup (i.e., one where in addition to the multiplication, the inversion operation is continuous), and $\mu \in \overline{G(E)}\setminus G(E)$ is any idempotent, then $\mu (\overline{G(E)}\setminus G(E))\mu \setminus \{0\}$ is either the trivial group or a group that contains a dense cyclic subgroup (Theorem~\ref{comp-gp-thrm}).
 Along the way to proving this result, we characterize all inverse subsemigroups $S$ of $G(E)$ such that $\mu\nu \neq 0$ for all $\mu, \nu \in S \setminus \{0\}$ (Theorem~\ref{no_zero_div_description}).
 In the final section, we give several results about the possible cardinalities of the complements of polycyclic monoids in their closures within larger topological semigroups.